EvanBelcher/DrillBook/README.md

+# Update
+You may be wondering about the seemingly-stagnant codebase of DrillBook over the past months.
+Don't fear -- this project is not dead.
+On the contrary, it's going through a glorious rebirth.
+We are recreating DrillBook using Electron instead of Java Swing.
+This will give the project a much (MUCH!) cleaner, more intuitive, and more flexible UI.
+It will also ease the cross-platform installation process.
+These benefits, plus the "now we know better" changes we're implementing in the new design means that DrillBook will be back and better than ever.

+### TL;DR: This repo hasn't been active because we're revamping the technology behind the scenes.
+Please be patient; you won't regret it!

 # DrillBook
 DrillBook is a marching band drill creation software.
 It is designed to help drill writers and band directors create, edit, and print drill pages with ease and control.